Venomous-Abid/venomous.github.io/README.md

-# Just on the Phase on learning.
+# Just on the Phase of learning.